Enable diagnostic logging for Azure Cognitive Services

 To enable this feature using PowerShell or the Azure CLI, use the instructions provided in Collect and consume log data from your Azure resources.

 - Navigate to the Azure portal.
 Then locate and select a Cognitive Services resource.
-For example, your subscription to Bing Web Search.
+For example, your subscription to Speech Services.

 - Next, from the left-hand navigation menu, locate Monitoring and select Diagnostic settings.
 This screen contains all previously created diagnostic settings for this resource.